Fannie Mae and Freddie Mac Mortgages Face Climate Realities

 As fires and floods become a reality for many Americans with Fannie Mae and Freddie Mac mortgages, homes in areas subject to natural disasters are seeing a drastic loss in value, the New York Times reports.

-A report from February of 2023 estimated that homes in flood areas have been overpriced by a minimum of $187 billion in some counties in Appalachia and coastal Louisiana, amounting to more than 10 percent of the total property value.
+A report from February of 2023 estimated that homes in flood areas have been overpriced by a minimum of $187 billion in some counties in Appalachia and coastal Louisiana, amounting to more than 10% of the total property value.

 In 2023, the Congressional Budget Office found that those properties covered by federally back mortgages could sustain close to $190 billion in flood damages over the next 30 years, not counting the dangers of wildfire or drought.